 The DIFC, Dubai’s, Common Law jurisdiction has recently amended its arbitration law in order to expand the jurisdiction of its Courts with regard to staying proceedings in favour of arbitration.
-Antonios Dimitracopoulos, Partner and Head of Arbitration at Bin Shabib &Associates LLP, DIFC, looks at the long term repercussions of this recent development, on the basis of his firm’s involvement in one of the matters that signalled the need for legislative change.
+Antonios Dimitracopoulos, Partner and Head of Arbitration at BSA Ahmad Bin Hezeem & Associates LLP, DIFC, looks at the long term repercussions of this recent development, on the basis of his firm’s involvement in one of the matters that signalled the need for legislative change.

 Does the DIFC have its own arbitration law?

 Yes.
 The DIFC legislature promulgated the Arbitration Law (DIFC Law No. 1 of 2008) (“the Arbitration Law”), which codified the arbitration process from the form of agreement to the enforcement of awards.
 The Arbitration Law is based upon the UNCITRAL Model Law on International Commercial Arbitration 1985 (“the Model Law”), with the provisions thereof being largely adopted to reflect the intentions of the DIFC legislature.
 This Arbitration Law has now been amended by virtue of DIFC Law No. 1 of 2013.